Competition for Particle Detection in 3D Cryo-Electron Tomography

 About the Competition

-We are holding a competition for the development of machine learning algorithms to overcome a major bottleneck limiting biomedical discoveries—the annotation and analysis of high resolution 3D images from advanced imaging technologies.
+We held a competition for the development of machine learning algorithms to overcome a major bottleneck limiting biomedical discoveries—the annotation and analysis of high resolution 3D images from advanced imaging technologies.

 Goal